pyflies/vscode-pyflies/README.md

 ## Requirements

-pyFlies uses Jinja for screens and strings.
+pyFlies uses [Jinja](https://jinja.palletsprojects.com/) for screens and strings.
 Support for Jinja is provided by [Better Jinja](https://marketplace.visualstudio.com/items?itemName=samuelcolvin.jinjahtml) extension.
-Also, pyFlies renders condition tables using markdown tables syntax.
+Also, for condition tables pyFlies uses markdown syntax.
 As a support for markdown tables [Markdown Table](https://marketplace.visualstudio.com/items?itemName=TakumiI.markdowntable) extension is used.
 Both of these extensions will be automatically installed and activated when pyFlies extension is installed.